Hotcakes (album)

 Hotcakes is the fourth studio album by American singer-songwriter Carly Simon, released by Elektra Records, on January 11, 1974.
 Featuring the major hits "Haven't Got Time for the Pain" and "Mockingbird", the latter a duet with her then-husband James Taylor, Hotcakes became one of Simon's biggest selling albums.
 Her first concept album, the autobiographical songs portray Simon happily married and beginning a family.

 The album's cover photo, taken by Ed Caraeff in late 1973, shows Simon sitting in a maternity dress, pregnant with her first child, Sally.
 Produced by Richard Perry who had previously helmed No Secrets, the album features Simon on piano, including the final track "Haven't Got Time for the Pain".
-Simon's pregnancy prevented her from singing the highest notes of that song, so these notes were covered by a backing singer for the album, then re-recorded by Simon in early 1974 for the single release.
 The string-and-percussion outro at the end of the album was composed by cellist Paul Buckmaster and drummer Ralph MacDonald.